Frederick, MD

 Ballenger Creek

-A newer, family-friendly community with a mix of single-family homes, townhouses, and condos.
-Features community pools, parks, and walking trails.
+A newer, family-friendly community with a mix of single-family homes, townhouses, and condos, offering good schools and community amenities.

 Urbana